cloudposse/atmos/website/docs/core-concepts/stacks/stacks.md

 Stacks are a way to express the complete infrastructure needed for an that is environment.
 Think of a Stack as an architectural "Blueprint" composed of one or more [Components](/core-concepts/components) and defined using a
 [standardized YAML configuration](#schema).

 Stacks are an abstraction layer that is used to instantiate Components.
 They’re a set of YAML files that follow a standard schema to enable a fully declarative description of your various environments.
 This empowers you with the ability to separate your infrastructure’s environment configuration settings from the business logic behind it (provided via components).

 Atmos utilizes a custom YAML configuration format for stacks because it’s an easy-to-work-with format that is nicely portable across multiple tools.
 The stack YAML format is natively supported today via Atmos, the [terraform-yaml-stack-config](https://github.com/cloudposse/terraform-yaml-stack-config) module, and Spacelift via the
 [terraform-spacelift-cloud-infrastructure-automation](https://github.com/cloudposse/terraform-spacelift-cloud-infrastructure-automation) module.

-## Supported
 ## Schema

 A Stack file is defined in YAML and follows a simple, extensible schema.
 Every Stack file follows the same schema; however, every setting in the configuration is optional.
 Enforcing a consistent schema ensures we can easily [import and deep-merge](/core-concepts/stacks/imports) configurations and implement [inheritance](/core-concepts/components/component-inheritance).

 ```yaml
 # Configurations that should get deep-merged into this one